Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss Performance Insights

-- The Rebels' +387 scoring differential (outscoring opponents by 12.5 points per game) is a result of scoring 69.3 points per game (100th in college basketball) while allowing 56.8 per outing (25th in college basketball).
+- The Rebels have a +387 scoring differential, topping opponents by 12.5 points per game.
+They're putting up 69.3 points per game to rank 100th in college basketball and are giving up 56.8 per contest to rank 25th in college basketball.

-- On offense, Ole Miss is putting up 66.5 points per game this season in conference contests.
-To compare, its overall average (69.3 points per game) is 2.8 PPG higher.
+- Offensively, Ole Miss is scoring 66.5 points per game this year in conference contests.
+As a comparison, its overall average (69.3 points per game) is 2.8 PPG higher.

-- Ole Miss is ceding 53.3 points per game this year in home games, which is 5.7 fewer points than it is allowing in road games (59.0).

-- The Rebels have seen a downturn in scoring lately, racking up 64.3 points per game in their last 10 contests, 5.0 points fewer than the 69.3 they've scored this year.
+- In their last 10 games, the Rebels have been racking up 64.3 points per contest, an average that's slightly lower than the 69.3 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.